-925m to 2225m, exposition N and SE (upper slopes), very popular and nice ski tour.
-Avalanches danger below Jalovec couloir mouth and below Site and Travnik north walls.
+0. General: 925 m to 2225 m, exposition N and SE (upper slopes), very popular and nice ski tour, one of the classics of Eastern Julian Alps.
+Avalanches danger below Jalovec couloir mouth and below Šite and Travnik north walls.

 2. Power: 1 - only walking.